Human Trafficking is the modern equivalent of slavery.

 - Consider a gift to the Sisters of Notre Dame de Namur to help us continue in our fight against human trafficking.

-- Begin to educate yourself about the trafficking of women, children and men in your area, the United States and around the world.
+- Educate yourself about the trafficking of women, children and men in your area, the United States and around the world.
 One of the best ways to help combat human trafficking is to raise awareness and learn more about how to identify victims.
+Check out the State Department’s 20 ways you can help fight trafficking here.